 REMAP-CAP

-Privacy notice
+Privacy Notice

-This is a large global trial and we will follow the law by making sure your information is kept private and secure.
-UMC Utrecht is the sponsor for this study based in the Netherlands.
-We will be using information from you and your medical records in order to undertake this study and UMC Utrecht will act as the data controller for this study.
+This is a large global trial, and we will follow the law by making sure your information is kept private and secure.
+The sponsor for this study is UMC Utrecht, based in the Netherlands.
+We will be using information from you and your medical records to run this study, and UMC Utrecht will act as the data controller for this study.
 This means that they are responsible for looking after your information and using it properly.
 UMC Utrecht will be storing study data, as outlined below, on servers based in Sydney, Australia.
 This information will be kept for 25 years after the study has finished.

+Some (anonymous) data about safety of specific medications tested and your clinical situation at the end of study follow-up (e.g., whether you are still in hospital or you were discharged) may be shared with companies making the treatments, if they are involved in the trial (for example they provide the treatments).
+These data can never be traced back to you.
+The companies need these data to know if their treatment worked and if it was safe.

-Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
-If you withdraw from the study, we will keep the information about you that we have already obtained.
+Your rights to access, change, or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
+If you withdraw from the study, we will keep the information about you that we have already collected.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.

 You can find out more about how we use your information by contacting privacy@umcutrecht.nl.